Chaldene/pancam/To-Do.md

 * Plot points rather than lines
 * Create a calculation array that stores useful temps, voltages, HRC etc.
 * Look at creating a nice interface for it all
-* Break into powered chunks that can be easily navigated
 * Also look for PanCam service errors such as 5,2
 * Automatically generated ICD from files
 * Check all liscenses are valid